RSPB Fair to Nature

 Charles Shropshire, G’s Growers

-A wide range of Countryside Stewardship options and Fair to Nature habitats have been applied to enhance all flora and fauna.
-Nearly 12ha of bird seed mix has been sown specifically to provide food during the winter, for farmland birds such as the Corn Bunting, Yellowhammer and Tree Sparrow, with supplementary feeding as an added addition.
+Since entering into the scheme, a wide range of options have been applied to enhance all flora and fauna.
+Nearly 12ha of bird seed mix has been sown specifically to provide food during the winter, for farmland birds.
 Over 20ha of flowers have been sown across the farmed landscape, including ox-eye daisy, bird’s foot-trefoil, red clover and musk mallow.
-These will provide butterflies, hoverflies, moths and bees with a much needed nectar and pollen resource throughout the year.
-The abundance of invertebrates found in these mixes, provides an important food source for adult birds and their chicks, which is crucial to their survival.
+These will provide butterflies, hoverflies, moths and bees with a much-needed nectar and pollen resource throughout the year.
+Tussock grass margins and grassland fields extend over 28ha of the farm.
+Margins are placed strategically alongside watercourses and hedgerows to protect existing habitats.
+11 miles of joined up habitat snake across the farm.
+Charles Shropshire says:

 TOGETHER WE CAN CREATE A BRIGHTER TOMORROW